huggingface/lerobot/examples/12_use_myarm.md

 # What Next?

 Well, now your robot is compatible with lerobot!
 Check out other tutorials for how to train a policy, visualize a dataset, train a model, and execute a model policy using a robot!

+You can start out by checking out the other commands `control_robot` supports using the `--help` menu, such as `record`!